 The individual cast-away who ultimately sparked the suffering imagination of Cowper, in A Voyage Round the World is just one briefly acknowledged victim of an experience of maritime suffering that is communal.
 His plight is not individualised, in fact there are many who experienced the ‘same’.
 His story forms part of a wider narrative patterning that can be aligned with what Thompson describes as ‘Providentialist frameworks of explication’, which traces the experiences of the crew of Anson’s fleet through suffering, despair, hope, towards a fragile notion of salvation.

 ‘The Cast-away’ is permeated by oxymorons and contraries.
 The confluence between the metre of the poem and the implied motion of the waves has been described elsewhere, and the ambiguities littered throughout the poem extend that sense of flux and mutability.
 The mariner has ‘waged with Death a lasting strife / Supported by despair of life’ (ll.17-18), which endows despair with a strange buoyancy that is anticipatory of the description of the drowning man’s courage and strength of spirit three stanzas later.
 Resignation to Death supplies the strength to fight it.
 The enjambment in these lines extends their potential meaning beyond this moment of extreme strife in the water, however, with the term ‘lasting’ suggesting that the protagonist’s battle with Death is enduring.
-We are reminded of the way in which these moments of crisis in the ocean might seem like hours, a reference to the trickery and elasticity of time, which also recurs later in the poem.
+We are reminded of the way in which these moments of crisis in the ocean might seem like hours, a reference to the trickery and elasticity of time, which recurs later in the poem.
 The ambiguity here also leaves room for the reader to map the moments of distress experienced by Anson’s crewman onto the long historic struggles with despair of the poem’s speaker.
 Similarly open to interpretation are the lines which narrate the actions of the crew who watch yet cannot save their friend.
 The notion of abandonment seems implicit in the lines: ‘They left their outcast mate behind, / And scudded still before the wind’ (ll.23-4).
 Yet the poem as a whole poses questions about the relationship of those sailors to their drowning shipmate, and their capacity for action.
 The phrase ‘scudded still’ suggests action without motion, and implies the effort required by the men just to maintain their position in the face of the storm.
 The ultimate stillness of that image contrasts with the later association of the crew with ‘haste’ and ‘flight’ from the scene of crisis.
 The actions of the other crew members are cast as self-preservation – ‘flight in such a sea / Alone could rescue them’.
 However, despite the fact that the drowning mariner cannot ‘condemn’ their behaviour, this stanza’s emphasis on the idea of abandonment – underscored through the primacy of the term ‘Deserted’ at the beginning of the last line – passes its own judgement.
 The awful irony here is again achieved through the coupling of contraries – the closeness of the friends who are ‘so nigh’ yet who leave the man in the water feeling ‘bitter’ and utterly alone (ll.32-6).

 The ambiguous world of Cowper’s cast-away can be aligned with voyage narratives discussed by Carl Thompson, such as those by George Shelvocke and John Byron, which disrupt the providential patterns in accounts found elsewhere, by authors including Cowper’s friend John Newton.
 Such texts, Thompson argues, take on the uncertainty of the location and circumstances narrated: